opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To set the speed of the movement or transformation:**

-    **Click the arrowheads** available on the vertical line connecting two subsequent keys, **and drag them up or down** to the new position.
+    **Click the arrowheads** available on the line connecting two subsequent keys, **and drag them up or down** to the new position.
 In particular:

     - To set a **constant speed**, drag the top arrowhead close to the first key icon to eliminate the ease in section, and the bottom arrowhead close to the second key icon to eliminate the ease out section.